 Feeding and Overseeding

 Along with spring, autumn is the best time for lawn feeding.
 Damp conditions and continued growth will allow a well-drained and aerated lawn to shore itself up for winter when nutrient absorption and growth will slow dramatically.

-Accordingly, it is best to feed first of all at the start of autumn, allowing you to take advantage of the maximum period of continued growth without the problems of summer heat, drought and increased lawn use, which can impede growth and nutrient absorption.
+It is best to feed at the start of autumn, allowing you to take advantage of the maximum period of continued growth without the problems of summer heat, drought and increased lawn use, which can impede growth and nutrient absorption.

-At the beginning of autumn, a granular feed such as Miracle-Gro Evergreen Autumn is recommended as this releases a steady amount of nutrients over a period of weeks, perfect for supporting the growth rate which increases over a similar period.
-Most granular feeds will come with the recommended rate; it best to adhere to this and apply when the soil is moist.
-You can achieve this by watering first or applying when rain is expected.
+At the beginning of autumn, a granular feed such as Lawn Booster is recommended as this releases a steady amount of nutrients over a period of weeks, perfect for supporting the growth rate which increases over a similar period.
+All granular feeds will come with the recommended rate; it is important to adhere to this and apply when the soil is moist.
+You can achieve this by applying when rain is expected.